We are running late in the selections for this school year. Please read below and check back mid-October.

 AAIA currently does not receive corporate or foundation funding for its scholarship program.
 Our scholarships are funded entirely by individual donor contributions -- something that our donors should be proud of!
 We are grateful to the many, many individuals who have contributed toward the education of Native students and have made our scholarship program possible.
-The number of students awarded per year varies due to funding availability, but generally we award approximately 10%-12% of the students who apply.
+The number of students awarded per year varies due to funding availability.

 Meet the People Behind AAIA's Scholarships

 AAIA's scholarship program is made possible through the generosity of many, many people.
 Not only have many individuals made contributions to the organization, but several individuals have named AAIA as a beneficiary in their will, enabling Native students to have the chance to reach their educational goals.
 We feel fortunate and are grateful that these people cared so deeply about the education of Native students and had the ability to help in such a significant way.